siemens/ix/packages/documentation/docs/theming/theming-and-styling.md

 <hr/>

 <div style={{ marginTop: '3rem', marginBottom: '5.5rem' }}>
-Working with Siemens iX is really simple – just follow the steps below and you will be ready to build great apps!
+Working with Siemens Industrial Experience is really simple – just follow the steps below and you will be ready to build great apps!
 </div>

 <CardList>